kyma-project/kyma/docs/security/08-03-add-connector.md

   XSUAA
   </summary>

-  To add an XSUAA connector to Dex, register an OAuth client.
+  To add an XSUAA connector to Dex, register an OAuth2 client in SAP CP XSUAA.
 Set the authorization callback URL to `https://dex.{CLUSTER_DOMAIN}/callback`.

   </details>